Paappan: Plot

 One night, a stranger sneaks into forensic doctor Sherly Somasundaram's house.
 Sherly informs Vincy, who assumes the stranger is Chacko and tries to catch him, to no avail.
-Vincy receives footage of Paappan meeting Chacko in prison and with the help of an analyser, she suspects Paappan of having Chacko hired as the killer.
-While checking people who met Chacko, Vincy learns that a nun, Aisha Fathima, came to visit Chacko.
-In her interview, she reveals that she used to take care of Chacko's mother Kunjamma.
-At his address, Vincy finds Chacko chained-up and concludes someone else is behind the killings.
-Paappan and Vincy interrogate Chacko and tell him to confess to the killings, to flush out the real killer, but to no avail.
+Vincy receives footage of Paappan meeting Chacko in prison and with the help of an analyser, she learns Paappan had planned to meet Chacko after he got released.
+Vincy suspects Paappan of having Chacko hired as the killer.
+While checking people who met Chacko, Vincy learns that a woman, Aisha Fathima, came to visit Chacko.
+In investigation, it is revealed that Aisha Fathima was a fake name and the woman was actually a nun who works at the orphanage which takes care of Chacko's mother Kunjamma.
+Vincy finds Chacko's location by tapping his phone call to Kunjamma.
+However, at his address, Vincy finds Chacko chained-up and concludes someone else is behind the killings.

+Paappan feels the real killer is trying to communicate something to the police, and in order to make the killer say it out loud, advises Bhaskar to hold a press meet and falsely announce that Chacko is the killer.
 Bhaskar holds a press meeting and falsely closes the case in order to lure the real killer.
-One day, Vincy's husband Siddharth receives a package containing the dagger and a book titled Rahasya with pages 95 and 96 torn, which leads them to suspect the numbers could be a date 26-8-95/96.
-They spy on the book's author Dr. Priya Nalini Draupadi, however, Vincy learns that Priya's husband Adv.
-Jayashankar was the killer's target and he is killed in a car explosion.
-With the help of his son Michael, Paappan learns about Simon, who was accused of stealing a golden cross from the church of Pulimala, he learns that Simon and his upper-caste classmate Bennitta Issac Puthenpuraykal were in love, but her family learnt this and fixed Bennita's marriage to someone else on 26 August 1996.
+Subsequently, Vincy's husband Siddharth receives a package containing an invitation to attend a meet-the-author ceremony of a book 'Rahasya-the killer has a past'.
+The package also contained the book titled Rahasya-the killer has a past with pages 95 and 96 torn, which leads them to suspect the numbers when read together could be a date 26-8-95/96.
+They spy on the book's author Dr. Priya Nalini akaDraupadi, at the ceremony.
+However, they learn that Priya's husband Adv.
+Jayashankar was the killer's target and he is killed in a car explosion while the ceremony is taking place.
+Meanwhile, it is shown that Paappan is in search of some evidence by using an old school photo taken at a school in Pulimala with the help of his son Michael.
+Paappan and Michael learn about Simon, who was accused of absconding after stealing a golden cross from the church of Pulimala.
+He learns that Simon and his upper-caste classmate Bennitta Issac Puthenpuraykal were in love, but her family learnt this and fixed Bennita's marriage to someone else on 26 August 1996.
+Paappan finds it odd that Simon and the golden cross goes missing on the eve of Bennitta's fixed marriage.
+He also learns from the church records that Bennitta's marriage got cancelled due to some undisclosed reason.